kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 STT is the first half of STTTS!
 This is where Curses takes your microphone input and transcribes the things you say into text.

+> [!NOTE]
+> You can also type words directly into the textbox.
+Speaking is not necessary.

 ![curses stt](https://github.com/user-attachments/assets/1c31c265-0e62-4aa2-bd6f-5ca9a0a0393b)

+I use the native service which captures your system's default microphone.

+The browser service allows you to use a web browser's microphone capture (think the little pop-up that asks for mic permissions if you join a Zoom call).
+It may be useful if you're having trouble with the native service!

-I've only ever used the Native service which captures the system default microphone.
-The other options may give you more flexibility with profanity, but I like how Cori mutters _asteriskasteriskasterisk_ under their breath when I swear.
+The other services are cloud services I haven't used.
+They may give you more flexibility with profanity, but I like how Cori mutters _asteriskasteriskasterisk_ under their breath when I swear.

 You may want to test that words get transcribed when you speak into your microphone before moving on to the next step.
 Don't forget to press the **Start** button!

-You can also skip this part and type words into the textbox directly.

 ## Text-to-Speech (TTS)